aengus1/ski-analytics-services/docs/cloudformation_polyfills.md

  a custom FROM email in the cognito stack (currently not supported by CF).
 - Had to manually change 'do you want to remember your users devices to 'no' in cognito UI.
 Find a way to do this through cloudformation
+- Had to manually change the websocket authorizer (wsAuth) identity source to token.
+It defaults to header and appears to be ignoring the value provided in serverless.yml

 ### API Stack
 - reference the cognito user pool ARN from the auth stack, to be used as an authorizer for the getActivityLambda